Suzanna Danuta Walters

 Professor of English

-Director and Professor of Criminology and Criminal Justice; Co-Director, Violence and Justice Research Lab
+Director and Professor of Criminology and Criminal Justice; Co-Director of the Violence and Justice Research Lab

 Professor of the Practice in English; Director, Digital Scholarship Group